 Some cars can lead you to the nearest latte or make dinner reservations at a Yelp-rated restaurant.
-But in certain new Subarus, your car can now guide you to the next bird you want to see, by harnessing the power of the eBird project.
+But in certain new Subarus, your car can now guide you to the next bird you want to see, using the magic of eBird.
 This feature is available right now in the 2017 Impreza and the 2016–2017 BRZ.
-It will also be included in some 2018 models.
-[UPDATE 8/1/18: The 2019 Subaru Ascent will also include the app.]
+It will also be included in some 2018 and 2019 models.
 The eBird app works with the car’s in-dash Starlink system and your smartphone.
 Here’s what it can do for you:

 - You’re on vacation and you don’t know where to go birding.
 Use eBird in your car to find up to 20 of the best locations within a 50-mile radius and see a list of species reported at each one during the last 30 days.